List of rulers of Saxony: Kingdom of Saxony

 The Holy Roman Empire came to an end in 1806.
-The Elector of Saxony, allied to Napoleon I, anticipated its dissolution by becoming the ruler of an independent Kingdom of Saxony in 1806.
+The Elector of Saxony, allied to Napoleon, anticipated its dissolution by becoming the ruler of an independent Kingdom of Saxony in 1806.

-Heads of the House of Wettin since 1918
+Free state of Saxony

-The lineage of the House of Wettin continues, although the family no longer exercises any official role.
-For heads of government of Saxony since 1918, see List of Ministers-President of Saxony.
+For heads of government of Saxony since 1918, see List of minister-presidents of Saxony.
 For heads of state, see List of presidents of Germany.

-King Frederick Augustus III, 1918–1932.